ErrorTzy/writings/notes/Truth_And_Trust/Notes.md

 You can wrong someone without intending to wrong them.
 E.g. I mistake you with your twin brother and do bad things to you

 "tracker prejudice:" track people to social identity

+## Perceptions of trustworthiness

+Identity prejudicial credibility deficit: via stereotype

+Stereotype is not good/bad, and is necessary.
+They play the role of a heuristic.

+Social generalization about trustworthiness is inevitable (and *desirable* `because it actually help establish trust`)

+Therefore, *reasonable* prejudicial stereotype makes people bad *from epistemic perspective*.
+Therefore they are *epistemically bad*

+Ethically bad, on the other hand, is when you have a noxious intention.

+## Prejudicial Stereotype

+Credibility judgment: almost perceptual `controvertial, perception may still have some belief involved.
+But at least in the weaker sense, the belief involvment is not conscious`, perceptual in the sense that we form the belief almost subconsciously, without weighting belief in between

+Doxastically mediated: Personal belief is not mediating the form of judgment

+> in order to avoid injustice, I am willing to go through individual by individual and waste my time on sharks

+Harms:
+1. Insult or degradation of a giver of knowledge
+2. Lose confidence in knowledge
+3. Losing intellectual courage, not to abandon one's belief
+4. Important role in self-formation, steadying the mind. `we stablize our mind by engaging socially with others, or our mind will be a stew ????`